Children and Divorce

 Maintaining routine also means continuing to observe rules, rewards, and discipline with your children.
 Resist the temptation to spoil kids during a divorce by not enforcing limits or allowing them to break rules.

 The first safety instruction for an airplane emergency is to put the oxygen mask on yourself before you put it on your child.
-The take-home message: take care of yourself so that you can be there for your kids.
+When it comes to helping your kids through your divorce, the take home message is: take care of yourself so that you can be there for your kids.

-- Exercise often and eat a healthy diet.
-Exercise relieves the pent-up stress and frustration that are commonplace with divorce.
-And although cooking for one can be difficult, eating healthfully will make you feel better, inside and out—so skip the fast food.
+Exercise often and eat a healthy diet.
+Exercise relieves the pent-up stress and frustration that’s commonplace with divorce.
+And although cooking at home (or learning to cook for one) involves more effort than ordering in, eating healthfully will make you feel better, inside and out—so skip the junk and convenience food.

-- See friends often.
-It may be tempting to hole up and not see friends and family who will inevitably ask about the divorce—but the reality is that you need the distraction.
-Ask friends to avoid the topic; they’ll understand.
+See friends often.
+It may be tempting to hole up and not see friends and family who will inevitably ask about the divorce—but the reality is that face-to-face support from others is vital to relieving the stress of a breakup and getting you through this difficult time.
+If your breakup is something you don’t want to talk about, just ask friends to avoid the topic; they’ll understand.

 At the very least, divorce is complicated and stressful—and can be devastating without support.